 On the back of the airplane seat, directly in front of me, is an entertainment console with music, movies, and diversions..
 If I hit a flight tracker button on the console, I can see the path of my current flight in midair, wind speed, plane speed, miles traveled, miles to go.
-Not a numbers guy, I relate better to the picture of the world in front of me,on the screen.
-A little airplane, like ours, is following a white line connecting where we started this trip and where we are ending this trip.
+A little airplane, on the screen, is following a white line connecting where we started this trip and where we are ending this trip.
 We are, right now, half way across the Pacific Ocean.

 Checking the flight tracker has become a flight habit of mine.

 The worst thing about this flight is that I will have to wave at Denver as we fly over, board a plane in Minneapolis to fly back to Denver which adds hours to my journey.
 My car is parked in a Denver International Airport parking lot.
 If I was a parachuting guy, I could pull a D.B.
 Cooper thing and bail out, without any money, just to save hours off my trip.

 One of these days, Scotttreks will fly around the world without having to backtrack, take direct flights, and eat caviar in First Class.